Dan Bull

-Daniel George Leslie Bull (born 27 March 1986) is a British rapper and songwriter known best for his songs about video games, which he publishes on his YouTube channel.
+Daniel George L. Bull (born 1986) is a British rapper and songwriter known best for his songs about video games, which he publishes on his YouTube channel.

-He used to collaborate with fellow artist Dave Brown ("Boyinaband"), however, he now sometimes collaborates with another fellow artist, Greg Holgate ("The Stupendium") on music instead.
-He has also collaborated with fellow YouTube personalities such as Michelle 'The RPG Minx', Markiplier, and Adam Montoya.
-Bull's music was featured in the British press as part of attempts to save BBC Radio 6, campaign against the Digital Economy Bill, and protest in favour of filesharing.
-He was diagnosed with autism spectrum disorder, which is referenced in some of his songs, such as "A Portrait of the Autist".

-Career
+Biography

+Bull, born in 1986, is from Bromsgrove in Worcestershire, England.

 Bull has released songs on subjects such as YouTube issues, digital rights, the music industry, and gaming.
 Bull's actions have gained attention, specifically from the TalkTalk Group, who requested to team up with him against the Digital Economy Bill.

+Bull's music was featured in the British press as part of attempts to save BBC Radio 6, campaign against the Digital Economy Bill, and protest in favour of filesharing.
+He was diagnosed with Asperger syndrome, which is referenced in some of his songs, such as "A Portrait of the Autist".

 Bull creates gaming raps, ranging with the subgenres nerdcore, political and comedy hip hop.
-He was briefly partnered with Machinima; however, due to a dispute he now uploads videos independently.
-He also recorded the theme song for popular YouTuber Nerd³, as well as making an appearance with British gaming group, The Yogscast, with the song "Kicky Kicky Flow" (a rap about Simon Lane and Lewis Brindley), and InTheLittleWood rap (a rap about Martyn Littlewood, another Yogscast member).
+He was briefly partnered with Machinima; however, due to a dispute, he now uploads videos independently.

 Bull's album Face was released in December 2011.
 The 12-track album includes ten brand new songs as well as the 2010 tracks "America" and "John Lennon".
-The album focuses on topics such as medical recovery, war, love, Autism, alcoholism, and pride.
+The album focuses on topics such as medical recovery, war, love, autism, alcoholism, and pride.

-In 2013, Bull was featured on KSI's Football Rap Battles episode along with his friend and fellow rapper Randolph.
-Bull's third studio album, The Garden, was released on 31 August 2014.
-The album features guest appearances from Joey Gzus and long-time collaborator Beit Nun.

-In 2014, Bull portrayed a depiction of Jack the Ripper in an episode of the YouTube series Epic Rap Battles of History.
-Bull later returned to the Epic Rap Battles in 2016 performing a depiction of Winston Churchill.